Audit and Compliance in Indonesia: A Guide for Foreign Investors

 Currently, SAK is broken down into two tiers:

 - Tier 1 –SAK: applies to listed companies and other entities with significant public accountability; and

 - Tier 2 – SAK ETAP: applies to entities with low public accountability.
 Tier 2 SAK ETAP was developed with IFRS for SE as its point of reference.

 This is part of Indonesia’s efforts to make local financial statements more comparable and understandable across international boundaries as the country aims to attract greater foreign investment and play a more prominent role within the G20.

 All registered company’s annual financial statements are to be submitted to a regional tax office once a year.
 Financial statements consist of the following:

 - Statement of changes in equity.

 Financial statements are required to provide both the current and previous year’s figures and need to be presented on a comparative basis.
-All financial statements must be prepared in the Indonesian language.
-A company can use another language only if it has received permission from the MOF.

 Penalties for non-compliance